Coronavirus Closures: Several Mass. School Systems Closing For 2 Weeks

 Comments

-WELLESLEY (CBS) — Several Massachusetts towns announced public schools are closing for over a week starting Friday due to coronavirus concerns.
+WELLESLEY (CBS) — Several Massachusetts towns announced public schools are closing for over a week due to coronavirus concerns.
 There have been 108 positive tests of coronavirus in Massachusetts.

 - Arlington – Closed through at least March 27